-- Notarised and apostilled copy of the parent company’s Certificate of Incorporation
+- A notarised and apostilled copy of the parent company’s Certificate of Incorporation

-- Notarised and apostilled copy the parent company’s Memorandum and Articles of Association
+- A notarised and apostilled copy of the parent company’s Memorandum and Articles of Association

 - A copy of the parent company’s latest financial statements

-- Completed Form F12 for EEA companies or Form F13 for non-EEA parent companies
+- A completed Form F12 for EEA companies or Form F13 for non-EEA parent companies

 - A person authorised to accept legal service in Ireland

 How long will it take to set up a branch?